lnkwong/Modular-Barcoding/README.md

      2. moduk - same as moduh, but uses number of clusters to cut the tree, with a default k=5.
 Example usage: moduk("data",k0=10)

-     3. modureh - input a [data]_Spear.txt file generated from moduh/moduk, to recut the tree using a different height.
-Since creation of the _Spear.txt file is the longest step, this saves having to regenerate it every time.
-Example usage: modureh("data_Spear")
+     3. modureh - input a [data]_rank_Dist_Output.txt file generated from moduh/moduk, to recut the tree using a different height.
+Since creation of the Dist file is the longest step, this saves having to regenerate it every time.
+Example usage: modureh("data").
+Leave out the "'_rank_Dist_Output.txt"

      4. modurek - same as modureh, but uses number of clusters to cut the tree.